martijnvandenboom/backup-website/content/services/index.en.md

 - macOS Installation Stick: Suitable for all recent versions of macOS.
 Perfect for reinstalling or upgrading your Mac.</br>
 - Windows Installation Stick: Includes the latest versions of Windows, ideal for a clean install or recovering your current Windows system.</br>
 - Linux Installation Stick: For various Linux distributions like Ubuntu, Fedora, and Debian.
 A great choice for both beginners and experienced users who want to experiment with Linux.</br>
-- Multiboot USB Stick with Ventoy: Choose a multiboot USB stick with Ventoy to have multiple installation options for different versions of Windows and Linux.
-A multiboot for macOS can also be created; up to 6 different versions can fit on a 128GB stick.</br>
+- Multiboot USB Stick with Ventoy: Choose a multiboot USB stick with Ventoy to have multiple installation options for different versions of Windows and Linux.</br>
+- Multiboot for macOS; up to 6 different versions can fit on a 128GB stick.</br>
 - OCLP Version of macOS: We can also provide an OCLP (OpenCore Legacy Patcher) version of macOS, so you can bring your old Mac back to life.
 You only pay for the USB stick.</br>
 </br>
 Contact us and choose the right installation stick for your needs, and enjoy the benefits of a smoothly running computer without any hassle.</br>